sagemath/trac_to_gh/Issue 8467.md

 Keywords: linear programming

-Move the document "Linear Programming in Sage", found [here](http://www.sagemath.org/doc/constructions/linear_programming.html) and [here](http://www-sop.inria.fr/members/Nathann.Cohen/tut/LP/), to the classification "Sage HOWTOs".
+Move the document "Linear Programming in Sage", found [here](http://www.sagemath.org/doc/constructions/linear_programming.html) and [here](http://www-sop.inria.fr/members/Nathann.Cohen/tut/LP/), to the classification "Thematic Tutorials".
 The original proposal can be found on [sage-devel](http://groups.google.com/group/sage-devel/browse_thread/thread/95afb345e872f9af) and [sage-combinat-devel](http://groups.google.com/group/sage-combinat-devel/msg/662eb0246c7bf9fc).

+**Notes:** The current ticket needs to be coordinated with #8470.

+Depends on #7311

+The methods detailed in this Howto, along with some features used, makes it dependent also on :

+* #2203
+* #7311
+* #7476
+* #7529
+* #8403
+* #8404
+* #8405

+Nathann

 Issue created by migration from https://trac.sagemath.org/ticket/8467